pengli80/pengli80.github.io/index.md

 1. **Peng Li**, Dongsheng Wang, Haixia Wang, Meijuan Lu, and Weimin Zheng.
 Lirac: Using live range information to optimize memory access.
 In Proceedings of the International Conference on Architecture of Computing Systems, ARCS ’07, pages 28–42, 2007.
 1. Haixia Wang, Dongsheng Wang, and **Peng Li**.
-Src-based cache coherence protocol in chip multiprocessor.
+SRC-based Cache Coherence Protocol in Chip Multiprocessor.
 In Japan-China Joint Workshop on Frontier of Computer Science and Technology, FCST’06, pages 60–70, 2006.
 1. **Peng Li**, Dongsheng Wang, Songliu Guo, Tao Tian, and Weimin Zheng.
-Live range aware cache architecture.
+Live Range Aware Cache Architecture.
 In Proceedings of the Asia-Pacific Computer Systems Architecture Conference, ACSAC ’06, pages 409–415, 2006.
 1. Dongsheng Wang Haixia Wang and **Peng Li**.
-Acceleration techniques for chip-multiprocessor simulator debug.
+Acceleration Techniques for Chip-Multiprocessor Simulator Debug.
 In Proceedings of the Asia-Pacific Computer Systems Architecture Conference, ACSAC ’06, pages 509–515, 2006.
 1. Youhui Zhang, **Peng Li**, Dongsheng Wang, and Weimin Zheng.
-Seamless peripherals integration for network computers based on the reversed server message block protocol.
+Seamless Peripherals Integration for Network Computers based on the Reversed Server Message Block Protocol.
 In Proceedings of the International Conference on Networking and Services, ICNS’06, pages 112:1–112:6, 2006